Whose outlook for the winter do you believe?

 The winter outlook by the Old Farmer's Almanac, in existence since 1792, calls for "warm, wet" weather with more rain and less snow in this region and above normal temperatures almost everywhere.
-(See winter image above.)
+(See third image above.)

 "Our milder-than-normal forecast is due to a decrease in solar activity and the expected arrival of a weak El Niño, which will prevent cold air masses from lingering in the North," the Old Farmer's Almanac says.

 The Farmers' Almanac, by the way, is hardly a startup.
 It was established in 1818.